beForged/meeshquest/README.txt

 https://opendatastructures.org/ods-java/7_2_Treap_Randomized_Binary.html
-^actually probably used this, but started with the one above used the java implementation of TreeMap extensively when making treap thx josh also utilized the skiplist code and
+^actually probably used this, but started with the one above used the java implementation of TreeMap extensively when making treap thx josh also utilized the skiplist code

 Additional Information:
-thanks to Ivan Quiles
+thanks to Ivan Quiles - big help

 Notes for myself: